 In order to raise capital and for other purposes, we may in the future offer and issue additional shares of our common stock or other securities convertible into or exchangeable for our common stock, and the price per share at which we sell additional shares of our common stock or other securities convertible into or exchangeable for our common stock in future transactions may be higher or lower than the price per share at which investors in our common stock bought their shares.
 In August 2018, we filed a shelf registration statement on Form S-3 with the SEC that allows us to offer up to \$175 million of securities from time to time in one or more public offerings, inclusive of up to \$75.0 million of additional shares of common stock which the Company may sell, subject to certain limitations, under the 2015 Sales Agreement through Cantor Fitzgerald, acting as agent.
+In 2019, we raised net proceeds (net of commissions) of approximately \$3.5 million from the sale of 2,349,820 shares of the Company's common stock in the open market at a weighted average price of \$1.55 per share pursuant to the October 2018 registration statement.
+On June 20, 2019, we entered into a privately negotiated transaction to sell 29,000,000 shares of our common stock to certain investors in a registered offering at a price of \$0.52 per share, raising total gross proceeds to DURECT of approximately \$15.1 million.
+This transaction closed on June 24, 2019.
+Total stock issuance costs related to this financing were approximately \$124,000.
 Any additional sales in the public market of our common stock, under our Controlled Equity Offering program with Cantor Fitzgerald, in other offerings under the shelf registration statement or otherwise, could adversely affect prevailing market prices for our common stock.
-In addition, as of December 31, 2018, 30,317,615 shares of our common stock were issuable upon exercise of stock options outstanding under our stock option plans at a weighted average exercise price of \$1.63 per share and 9,257,933 additional shares of common stock reserved for potential future issuance under our stock option plan, and an aggregate of 361,185 shares of common stock reserved for potential future issuance under our stock Purchase Plan.
+In addition, as of December 31, 2019, 29,803,766 shares of our common stock were issuable upon exercise of stock options outstanding under our stock option plans at a weighted average exercise price of \$1.41 per share and 7,936,039 additional shares of common stock reserved for potential future issuance under our stock option plan, and an aggregate of 249,276 shares of common stock reserved for potential future issuance under our 2000 Employee Stock Purchase Plan.
 Investors will incur dilution from the sale of any additional shares or upon the issuance of any shares pursuant to such plans, or upon exercise of any outstanding options.